+Oliver Samwer is a German internet entrepreneur who – together with his brothers Marc and Alexander – founded Alando, Jamba!, as well as many other successful companies.
 Through Rocket Internet, an international online venture builder headquartered in Berlin, Oliver Samwer and his team are starting one clone company after another.
-They already built clones of Airbnb (Wimdu), Fab (Bamarang), Zappos (Zalando), BirchBox (GlossyBox), Wrapp (DropGifts) and many more.
-The main criticism of Oliver Samwer (and his team) is, that he only copies successful business models and sometimes even the look and feel of the original websites/apps.
-Due to Oliver Samwer’s track record and because of the fact that the proof of concept for each of Rocket’s clone companies has already been achieved, Oliver Samwer has been able to raise more capital than any other German Internet entrepreneur before.
+They’ve already built clones of Airbnb (Wimdu), Fab (Bamarang), Zappos (Zalando), BirchBox (GlossyBox), Wrapp (DropGifts) and many more.
+The main criticism of Oliver Samwer and his team is, that he only copies successful business models and sometimes even the look and feel of the original websites/apps.
+Due to Oliver Samwer’s track record, and because of the fact that the proof of concept for each of Rocket’s clone companies has already been achieved, Oliver Samwer has been able to raise more capital than many other German internet entrepreneurs that came before him.

-But the criticism of not being innovative is not the only thing that made him one of the most controversial German founders.
-Oliver Samwer is known (and he also has described himself in the past) as “the most aggressive guy on internet”.
-In a leaked e-mail to his “colleagues” at a Rocket Internet backed startup he once even used warlike grammar as ”…the time for the blitzkrieg must be chosen wisely, so each country tells me with blood when it is time. i am ready – anytime!“.
+But his highly criticised lack of innovation is not the only thing that has made him one of the most controversial German founders out there.
+Oliver Samwer is known (and has also described himself in the past) as “the most aggressive guy on internet”.
+In a leaked e-mail to his ‘colleagues’ at a Rocket Internet backed startup, he once even used warlike vocabulary, like ”…the time for the blitzkrieg must be chosen wisely, so each country tells me with blood when it is time. i am ready – anytime!“.

-In the past, Kim Dotcom was convicted of several crimes, and received a suspended prison sentence in 1994 for computer fraud and data espionage, and another suspended prison sentence in 2003 for insider trading and embezzlement.
+In the past, Kim Dotcom has been convicted of several crimes; he received a suspended prison sentence in 1994 for computer fraud and data espionage, and another suspended prison sentence in 2003 for insider trading and embezzlement.